There’s a new kind of pollution to be worried about: nanomaterials

 Fazel A. Monikh, lead author and researcher at the University of Eastern Finland, isn’t exactly sure why those nanoparticles are piling up in the fish’s brain, but he says it’s concerning—especially because these nanomaterials often aren’t listed as ingredients, or you may be unaware a product has them.
 “There is no labeling because we don’t have a definition for nanomaterials to give to policy makers to enforce some regulations,” he says.

-These nanomaterials that made their way into the food chain are different from microplastics, pieces less than 5 millimeters in length, and nanoplastics, even smaller fragments less than 0.001 millimeter.
+These nanomaterials that made their way into the food chain are different from microplastics, pieces less than five millimeters in length, and nanoplastics, even smaller fragments less than 0.001 millimeter.
 That sort of pollution occurs when plastic enters an environment and degrades into smaller and smaller pieces.
 Nanomaterials, though, are items that humans engineer to be that small—carbon nanotubes that are stronger than steel but lighter than aluminum, used in touch screens and solar cells; nanoparticles of titanium dioxide used in sunscreen to help the product blend into our skin.

 Regulating nanoparticles is difficult because there’s not yet a test strong enough to find them at scale.
 Measuring the presence of nanoparticles by mass, like we do to detect chemicals, isn’t enough, because it doesn’t take their physical makeup and structure into account.
 For his research, Monikh developed a method to isolate and extract the nanoparticles from the organisms’ tissue, which allowed the researchers to count and measure each piece of nanomaterial.